bus208/odin-recipes/README.md

-This is my first project within Odin Project, in it I prove my skills with HTML and prove to my self that I can make with it
+This is my first project within Odin Project, with it I prove my skills with HTML and prove to my self that I can make with it

 What skills I'm talking about?